COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ## Where we are today.
 In the last 6 months, we have made significant progress on all 5 of our goals:
 * Consistent with the policy timelines, we issued the inventory guidelines on March 9, before the March 31, 2015 deadline.
-* By executing the inventory process, we were able to:
+* By creating the city's first ever data inventory, we were able to:
-    * Begin collection of base level metadata.
+    * Collect base level attributes about the city's data.
 (Goal 4)
     * Create a base knowledge of information at the City's disposal.
 (Goals 2, 4, 5)
     * Identify individuals currently working with specific sets of data.
 (Goal 2)
     * Begin to establish a common body of knowledge in the City about what data are.
 (Goal 1 and 5).